benblack769/GraphOptimizer/README.md

     for i in range(data_size):
         output[i],intermediate_data = calc(input[i],intermediate_data)

 So anything that looks like this for sufficiently large data_size should work to some degree, although it works very best with code with very few conditionals.
+Nontrivial data structures like hash tables, heaps or binary search trees will especially not benefit from this framework, and if the bottleneck in your program surrounds these, then I do not recommend this project.

 Commenting on this model, this is really built to support neural network development.
 Performance regression testing will be on ANN implementations.
-There will be tricks and options that make certain optimizations (like batching) very easy and natural.
 So anything other than ANNs that work well on this optimizer is purely coincidental at this point.
 However, although it is not my top priority, I really hope that this product will be more general than that, and so if you find some other problems for which this works especially well, please contact me about including it in the performance regression testing.

 ### Specific stretch goals